-Is it time for you to schedule a service visit to Fast Appliance Repair Vancouver?
+Is it time for you to schedule an appliance service visit?
 Will you be required to pay a service fee and will paperwork be required?
 If you want to be as prepared as possible, then you need to check out these tips.

 1. Your Schedule Should Be Cleared

 It’s a good idea to clear your schedule.
 Everyone wants to know the exact time the contractor will be coming, but nobody can predict how long a visit will take.
 When you book an appointment, you’ll be provided with a time window for when you can expect the contractor to pay their visit.